-In 2020, Teachers Health will publish its first Modern Slavery Statement under the Modern Slavery Act 2018 (Cth).
-The joint Modern Slavery Statement will cover Teachers Health as well as all entities in the Group.
+In 2021, Teachers Health published its first Modern Slavery Statement under the Modern Slavery Act 2018 (Cth).
+The joint Modern Slavery Statement covers Teachers Health as well as all entities in the Group and is available on the Teachers Health website.

 The Modern Slavery Act 2018 (Cth) defines modern slavery as including eight types of serious exploitation: trafficking in persons; slavery; servitude; forced marriage; forced labour; debt bondage; deceptive recruiting for labour or services; the worst forms of child labour.

 Modern slavery can occur in every industry and sector and has severe consequences for victims.

-Teachers Health has taken several measures to assess and address the Group's risk of modern slavery practices in its operations and supply chain by:
+Teachers Health is continually assessing and taking measures to address the Group's risk of modern slavery practices in its operations and supply chain by:

-- performing an initial exposure assessment of its direct suppliers (tier 1) through a specialised consultancy; - introducing a supply chain management platform to assess the Group's exposure to modern slavery practices on an ongoing basis; - contributing to a Private Health Insurance Modern Slavery Community of Interest to support an industry-wide approach; - including clauses to address modern slavery risks in new and renewing supplier contracts considered to be in high risk categories; - rolling out e-learning on modern slavery across the organisation with focused training to be provided to relevant staff to increase rigour in the procurement process.
+- performing initial and ongoing exposure assessments of its direct suppliers (tier 1) through a specialised consultancy; - using a supply chain management platform to assess the Group's exposure to modern slavery practices on an ongoing basis; - contributing to a Private Health Insurance

+Modern Slavery Community of Interest to support an industry-wide approach;

+- including clauses to address modern slavery risks in new and renewing supplier contracts considered to be in high-risk categories; and - providing e-learning on modern slavery across the organisation with focused training to be delivered to relevant staff to increase rigour in the procurement process.

-Teachers Health will periodically review the effectiveness of steps taken to address the risks of modern slavery practices in its operations and supply chain.
+Teachers Health periodically reviews the effectiveness of steps taken to address the risks of modern slavery practices in its operations and supply chain.
 Teachers Health aims to continually monitor and where necessary, improve any policies, procedures and systems to address modern slavery.

-Directors' report
+Directors' Report

-Your Directors present their report, together with the consolidated financial statements of the group consisting of Teachers Federation Health Ltd (Teachers Health or the Company) and the entities it controlled (collectively referred to as the Group) at the end of, or during the year ended 30 June 2020.
+Your Directors present their report, together with the consolidated financial statements of the group consisting of Teachers Federation Health Limited (Teachers Health or the Company) and the entities it controlled (collectively referred to as the Group) at the end of or during the year ended 30 June 2021.